B-School is an 8-week interactive online video-based training program

 After taking a week to settle into the feelings of sadness and failure, I began to rebuild.
 Long-term readers might remember my very first newsletter.
 From that vulnerable spot, I began again.

 I became more productive, my stress level went way down and I was inspired and happy to grow personally and in the business.

 Taking B-School was a turning point.
-It let me discover the joy of business and its potential for living generously.
+It let me discover the joy of business and the potential for living generously.

 B-School has made such a difference in my life that I would like to share this with my community.
-I'm thrilled that Marie's team accepted my application of being an affiliate this year!
+I'm thrilled that Marie's team accepted my application of being an affiliate for a second time this year!

 My readers are creative entrepreneurs like me—graphic designers, craftspeople, artisans, illustrators, makers... and like me, you've probably no official higher education in business or marketing.
 We've been learning by doing.
 Wouldn't it be nice to have someone help you through it?

 Though on first impression some of the content seems geared at more of the coaching or mentoring type business, I've found that it is all applicable in one way or another and I've been able to use what I've learned in UPPERCASE as product-based business very successfully.
 And in the years since I took B-School, Marie Forleo and team have been adding to the course content and have built up many resources for product-based business models.
 I've truly benefited from the knowledge and tools that B-School offers and I revisit the course year after year to gain more insight and find new ways of connecting with my readership.